AntidoteDB/antidote_aql/README.md

 [ COMMIT | ROLLBACK ] TRANSACTION;
 ```

-At the end, the transaction can be committed or aborted.
+At the end, the transaction can be committed or rolled back (i.e. aborted).
 An ongoing transaction must always be terminated first before starting a new one.